 Essential Tips for Washing a Smelly Puffer Jacket

 Properly caring for and cleaning your puffer jacket will impact the life of your jacket.

-Through regular cleaning and delicate care of the jacket, you can help ensure that your jacket’s appearance is maintained, restores the jacket’s loft, and helps extend your jacket’s life.
+Regular cleaning and delicate care of the jacket can help maintain your jacket’s appearance, restore the jacket’s loft, and help extend your jacket’s life.

-Though many recommend taking a puffer jacket to a professional cleaner, many people still choose to clean their down jackets safely at home carefully.
+Though many recommend taking a puffer jacket to a professional cleaner, many still choose to carefully clean their down jackets safely at home.

-Here are some tips to ensure that you safely wash and dry your puffy jacket.
+Here are some tips to safely wash and dry your puffy jacket.

-- Ensure that all of the jacket’s zippers and fasteners are completely zipped/buttoned/velcroed up before washing the jacket.
+- Ensure all the jacket’s zippers and fasteners are completely zipped/buttoned/velcroed up before washing the jacket.
 After the jacket is safely closed up, turn the jacket inside out.